virtualsheng/trading-bot/README.md

 - Breakout extension (overextended = risky)
 - Candle body strength at the moment of breakout
 - Successive momentum bars in the breakout direction

-The AI call only fires for symbols where a breakout is actually detected — not all 40 symbols on every iteration.

 Returns a **confidence score (0.0–1.0)** mapped to position size: